 New York City’s excellent public transportation systems helps transport more than 6 million people everyday around various parts of the city.
-This public transport system which consists of buses, subways, taxis, trains and commuter ferries is easy to use and offers a safe and reasonable mode of transportation in the city.
+This public transport system which consists of buses, subways, taxis, trains and commuter ferries is easy to use and offers a safe and reasonable mode of public transport in the city.
 Moreover, local buses and subways operate 24 hours a day.

 The fare for a local subway or bus ride is $2.25 (June 2009 prices) while the fare for the express bus service is $5.50.
 Children who are less than 44 inches ride free on the buses and subway (up to three children at a time) when they are accompanied by a full fare paying adult.
 If your child is under two years old and is perched on your lap on an express bus ride then they can ride for free.